moryba/Beth-project/README2.md

  - threadId: id of the thread (integer) there is a total of 545 thread ids.
+ThreadId and processId seems to have the same distribution.

  ![Thread ID](pics/train_threadid_plot.png){width=40%, height=33%}